-Guided technical tours of real scale plants operating in the production of energy from biomass and waste both by means of thermal and biological processes have been arranged for Thursday 17th November.
+The Scientific Programme of the Venice Symposium will include a series of guided technical tours of real scale plants operating in the production of energy from biomass and waste both by means of thermal and biological processes.

 The technical tours of this digital edition, will be organized as virtual tours inside the plants, in live streaming or with pre-recorded videos.
 They will be coordinated by experts in the field of waste to energy and will take place in the presence of the Technical Directors of the different plants, who will be available at the end of the visit to answer the questions of the participants.

 The Virtual Technical Tours will allow for live interaction between speakers and participants: using the Q&A tool, delegates will be able to send questions which will be answered live by the coordinators and the Technical Directors.
 Attendees may also be invited to join the discussion with camera and microphone.